 Smartphones and other mobile devices now have the powerful processors, graphics chips, and storage needed to run sophisticated Machine Learning models right on the device itself.

 This enables real-time ML capabilities without relying on the cloud.
-The variety of sensors on mobiles also provide rich data for Machine Learning models.
+The variety of sensors on mobiles also provide rich data for ML models.

 According to a recent survey, over 80% of mobile users now prefer experiences that are tailored to their individual needs and preferences.